Dublin Travel Guide

 The capital of the Emerald Isle is overflowing with cultural and historical attractions and traditional sightseers delight in the city just as much as those who come for the wonderful food, booze and music.

-The city has a rich literary heritage, having produced some beloved and iconic writers, including James Joyce, Samuel Beckett, Oscar Wilde and W. B. Yeats.
-Dublin also offers visitors some fascinating museums and tours.
+Dublin has a rich literary heritage, having produced some beloved and iconic writers, including James Joyce, Samuel Beckett, Oscar Wilde and W. B. Yeats.
+The city also offers visitors some fascinating museums and tours.
 Easy to fall in love with, Dublin is a city with unique charm.

 Best time to visit Dublin